Online and Distribution-Free Robustness: Regression and Contextual Bandits with Huber Contamination: Online Regression

 \begin{theorem}[\cite{vaidya1989new}, see e.g. Section 2.3 of \cite{bubeck2014convex}] Suppose that $\mathcal{K}$ is an (unknown) convex body in $\mathbb{R}^d$ which contains a Euclidean ball of radius $r > 0$ and is contained in a Euclidean ball centered at the origin of radius $R > 0$.
 There exists an algorithm which, given access to a separation oracle for $\mathcal{K}$, finds a point $x \in \mathcal{K}$, runs in time $poly(\log(R/r),d)$, and makes $O(d\log(Rd/r))$ calls to the separation oracle. \end{theorem}

 Now we describe the algorithm. $C_0$ and $N_0$ are constants to be determined later. {\sc SeparationOracle} (see Algorithm~\ref{alg:seporacle}) implements the separation oracle (which is also where most of the interaction with Nature occurs).
 Here the input $w$ lies in $\mathcal{W} = \{w : \|w\| \le R\}$ and Nature's inputs are $x_t$ with $\|x_t\| \le 1$.
-Finally, we note that if {\sc SeparationOracle} gets to the final round $T$ of the online regression problem, then it may not return to Vaidya's algorithm (so step 2 of {\sc SoSandCut} is never reached), but as we will see, even if this happens the algorithm still achieves the correct regret bound.
+Finally, we note that if {\sc SeparationOracle} gets to the final round $T$ of the online regression problem, then it may not return to Vaidya's algorithm (so step 2 of {\sc AMCutter} is never reached), but as we will see, even if this happens the algorithm still achieves the correct regret bound.

-As far as the choice of constants, based on \eqref{eq:nbound} and Theorem~\ref{thm:sos} we will leave $N_0$ to be optimized later and take
+As far as the choice of constants, based on \eqref{eq:ultimate_subgauss_adaptive} and Theorem~\ref{thm:ultimate_regression} we will leave $N_0$ to be optimized later and take

-based on \eqref{eq:soswant_opt} from Theorem~\ref{thm:sos}, where $\delta > 0$ is the desired overall probability of success.
-With this choice of parameters we can guarantee with probability at least $1 - \delta$: \begin{enumerate} \item At every step where $|D| \ge N_0$ in {\sc SeparationOracle}, the guarantee \eqref{eq:soswant} is satisfied by the vector $v_t$ output by {\sc SoSRegression}, by applying Theorem~\ref{thm:sos} and the union bound over all rounds. \item If $w$ lies outside the ball of radius $r$ around $w^*$, the result of {\sc SeparationOracle} is a valid separating hyperplane between $w$ and the ball.
+where $\delta > 0$ is the desired overall probability of success.
+With this choice of parameters we can guarantee with probability at least $1 - \delta$: \begin{enumerate} \item At every step where $|D| \ge N_0$ in {\sc SeparationOracle}, the guarantee \eqref{eq:ultimate_subgauss_adaptive} is satisfied by the vector $v_t$ output by {\sc SCRAM}, by applying Theorem~\ref{thm:ultimate_regression} and the union bound over all rounds.
+In particular, by triangle inequality, we have $\norm{w^* - v_t}^2_{\Sig_n} \le C_0 - 4Rr$ \item If $w$ lies outside the ball of radius $r$ around $w^*$, the result of {\sc SeparationOracle} is a valid separating hyperplane between $w$ and the ball.
 By convexity of $\varphi$, to see that the ball of radius $r$ around $w^*$ is never cut, we just need to show that all $w'$ with $\|w' - w^*\| \le r$ satisfy $\varphi_t(w') \le C_0$.
-For $w^*$ we have the stronger guarantee $\varphi_t(w^*) \le C_0 - 4Rr$, just from the guarantee of step 1.
+For $w^*$ we have the stronger guarantee $\varphi_t(w^*) \lesssim C_0 - 4Rr$, just from the guarantee of step 1.
 For other $w'$ in the ball of radius $r$, we deduce the claim by triangle inequality from the guarantee for $w^*$, using that

 where the first inequality is by convexity, and the second inequality uses that $\|\hat{\Sigma}_t\| \le 1$ and that the diameter of $\mathcal{W}$ is at most $2R$. \end{enumerate} Recall that the separation oracle can only be called $I = O(d \log(R/r))$ many times, since this is the oracle complexity guarantee from Theorem~\ref{thm:vaidya}: after this many rounds the algorithm is guaranteed to return or query a point in the ball of radius $r$ around $w^*$.
 Let $D_i$ be the collected dataset $D$ built during the $i$-th invocation of the oracle.
 Since we know by the triangle inequality and AM-GM that